 Use of Sun-Illumination

 S-102 data can be visualized as a sun-illuminated or static (flat) dataset.
 The depiction of sun-illumination requires the entry of a sun azimuth and corresponding elevation.
-Informative values for sun azimuth angle and elevation have been provided in Table 9-1.
 Figure 9-1 shows the difference between a sun-illuminated and static (flat) surface.